-In 2021/22 DCG continued to enact its Estates and Property strategy; securing external ringfenced capital funding for the development of facilities to support and enhance the student experience, delivering cost savings and carbon footprint reductions through investment in environmental initiatives and aiming for long term cost savings through consolidation of the estate with a reduction in leasehold property.
+In 2022/23 DCG continued to enact its Estates and Property strategy; securing external ringfenced capital funding for the development of facilities to support and enhance the student experience, delivering cost savings and carbon footprint reductions through investment in environmental initiatives and aiming for long term cost savings through consolidation of the estate with a reduction in leasehold property.

-This included the successful award of the Institute of Technology (IoT) (£5.3m) - a joint venture for the East Midlands IoT in partnership with Derby University, Loughborough University and Loughborough College, this includes the development of circa 1200M2 of new build on the Roundhouse campus.
+The East Midlands Institute of Technology project (IoT) (£5.3m) has commenced- a joint venture for the East Midlands in partnership with Derby University, Loughborough University and Loughborough College.